sabifo4/sabifo4.github.io/01_about.md

    * **Demonstrator (TA): Thinking workshops**
    Modules BIO193 and BIO199, Undergraduate level (year 1), Queen Mary University of London.

+   * **Teaching Assistant (TA): Computational Molecular Evolution course**
+   Providing support to the participants which ranged from software installation and usage to the theoretical background of using these bioinformatics tools to study molecular evolution.

 #### *Academic course 2018 - 2019*